-- In a pan, add 2 teaspoon ghee and fry up the paneer slightly.
-Once done, take out in a plate and add the makhana to the remaining ghee and very light toast them for 1-2 minutes.
+- In a pan, add 2 tsp ghee and fry up the paneer slightly.
+Once done, take out in a plate and add the makhana to the remaining ghee and very lightly toast them for 1-2 minutes.
 Take out in the same plate and set aside.

-Add oil for frying in a wide pan and heat it up.
+- Add oil for frying in a wide pan and heat it up.
 When the oil is hot but not smoky, add sliced onions to it.
 On medium heat, fry up the onions to a deep shade of brown, but don't make them too brown.
 Frying in a wide pan in a single layer will avoid the onions from becoming soggy.
 Keep an eye and keep on stirring them.
 Once done, drain on a paper towel in a single layer and let cool down, they will crisp up a bit.
+Grind into a smooth paste adding very little water if needed.
 This step can be done 2-3 days ahead.
 Use the oil for making any savory curry if you wish.

-Once sautÃ©ed, take the pan off the stove.
-Add the yogurt and sugar, immediately mix it with the onion masala.
+- Add the yogurt and sugar next, immediately mix it with the onion masala.
 Keep mixing till it is nicely combined.
 Return to a low stove and keep on continuously mixing till the yogurt is heated through.
 This will ensure that the yogurt won't curdle.
 It will take 5-6 minutes.

 - Once the gravy is simmering, add the mawa, heavy cream, paneer and makhana.
 Let everything simmer on low heat for 4-5 minutes.
 Finish the curry with garam masala.
 Let simmer for 1-2 minutes more.
 Switch off the stove and mix in the rose water if using.
 Gently mix everything.
 Cover and let the curry sit for 20 minutes before serving.

-Garnish with chopped cilantro and a pinch of black pepper powder.
+- Garnish with chopped cilantro and a pinch of black pepper powder.
 Enjoy with naan or jeera rice.